cisco/arc/docs/design/storage/cli.md

 where "bucket_set_name" is the name of the bucket set.

-The commands avaiable to a bucket set are
+The commands available to a bucket set are

 - **create**: Creates the bucket set and enables replication for each bucket in the bucket set.
 If the bucket set already exists this command will do nothing.
 - **destroy**: Destroys the bucket set.
 If the bucket set does not exist the command will do nothing.